Baptism Preparation Classes

 1. Please make yourself known to the Parish Priest, Fr David Cherry, after Sunday Mass.

-3. Before meeting the Parish Priest please note now the REQUIREMENTS FOR A CATHOLIC BAPTISM below.
+2. Please note the REQUIREMENTS FOR A CATHOLIC BAPTISM below.

-5. BOOK A PREPARATION COURSE online HERE with the Parish Catechist, Callum Moore, who runs a class usually on the last Thursday of the month, 7-8.30pm.
+3. The Preparation session are usually on the last Thursday of the month, 7pm-8pm.
+See dates above.
 This session gives you an introduction to the meaning and to what will happen at the Baptism.
 Both parents need to attend this session.

 To help with administration, please submit all documents together.